How To Make The Best Macintosh Apple Pie Recipe

 for the filling:

-- 3 1/2 pounds apples (about 13 small apples) peeled, cored, and cut into medium dice
+- 3 1/2 pounds Macintosh and Granny Smith apples (mostly Macintosh with a couple Granny Smiths added) peeled, cored, and cut into medium dice

 - 3/4 cup granulated sugar